ybillchen/Dendrogram/README.md

 ## Install

-The prerequisites of `Dendrogram` are
+The prerequisites of `dendrogram` are

 ```
 python >= 3.8